circulosmeos/rnm/README.md

 * a Perl installation (for example [ActivePerl](https://www.activestate.com/activeperl) or [Strawberry Perl](http://strawberryperl.com/)).
 The script has been tested with ActivePerl.
 * copy the `rnm` script and `rnm.bat` to a folder in your execution PATH

-The `rmm.bat` batch script is provided as an example: you may need to add the path to your Perl executable if it is not in your PATH.
+The `rmm.bat` batch script is provided as an example: it supposes that both `perl.exe` and `rnm` are in the PATH.

 In order to use `rnm -l` you need a [Cygwin](https://www.cygwin.com/) installation in your PATH in order to use the `ls` command.